MarkNenadov/spring-into-ai/README.md

 POSTGRES_PASSWORD=your_password
 ```

-The database schema will be automatically created on application startup.
+Create a database named spring-into-ai and the database schema will be automatically created on application startup.

 ### OpenAI Integration